 This is not a complete listing of potential status violations.
-Check with International Student Services for more information.
+Check with International Student Affairs for more information.

 Note: Non-immigrant students or exchange visitors who fall out of status for reasons beyond their control may be eligible to apply for a reinstatement of status.
 The student or exchange visitor must work with school officials to determine if reinstatement is an option.

 While in the United States, students in F-1 non-immigrant status must be continuously enrolled full time during the academic year until the completion of their programs of study.
 If you take a leave of absence, are suspended, are required to withdraw, or voluntarily withdraw, you must either:

 If you voluntarily take a leave of absence or withdraw, or if you are suspended or required to withdraw, you are given 10 days to leave the country, transfer to another school, or change your non-immigrant status.
 If you are taking a medical leave of absence, please contact Student Affairs as soon as possible to discuss your options.